What is Torque Steer (and how does it occur)?

 What is torque?

 Torque is a measure of force that can cause an object (in this case a wheel) to rotate on an axis.
-This rotational force is what creates linear acceleration.
+This rotational force is can then create linear acceleration.

-Or, to put it another other way: the more torques, the more linear acceleration, the faster you can go.
+Or, to put it another other way: the more torques and the more rpm, the more linear acceleration and the faster you can go.

 Whilst the mathematics behind torque calculations will make the average road user weep, the principal can be whittled down to:

 The bigger the engine, the bigger the distance, the more torque.

 In theory at least.
 The weight of the vehicle is a consideration which is why car show hosts regularly talk about horsepower per tonne as it impacts the torque that can be put down.

 Mercedes Benz’s SL65 AMG Black broke hearts, bank balances and eardrums in 2010 with its staggering 6 litre, V12 engine that generated 1,000 horsepower and 959 pound-feet of torque.